markusschloesser/MackieC4_P3/README.md

 Disclaimer:
-This is still a work in progress, but mostly fully functioning!
-We already use it a lot in daily projects.
+This is still a work in progress, but fully functional!
+We have been using it for over 1,5 years a lot in daily studio projects.
-I suggest though to open the Live logfile to monitor what's going on, as there's still some errors.
+I suggest though to open the Live logfile to monitor what's going on, as there still might be some errors.

 What is it?